v-paulj/TestTarget/windows-apps-src/style/typography.md

 ---
 author: mijacobs
-Description: Typografie muss übersichtlich sein, da sie zur visuellen Darstellung von Sprache dient.
+Description: "Typografie muss übersichtlich sein, da sie zur visuellen Darstellung von Sprache dient.
 Ihr Stil darf diesem Ziel nie im Wege stehen.
-Typografie spielt jedoch auch als Layoutkomponente eine wichtige Rolle und wirkt sich maßgeblich auf die Dichte und Komplexität des Designs und damit auf die Benutzerfreundlichkeit dieses Designs aus.
+Typografie spielt jedoch auch als Layoutkomponente eine wichtige Rolle und wirkt sich maßgeblich auf die Dichte und Komplexität des Designs und damit auf die Benutzerfreundlichkeit dieses Designs aus."
 title: Typografie
 ms.assetid: ca35f78a-e4da-423d-9f5b-75896e0b8f82
 label: Typography
 template: detail.hbs
 extraBodyClass: style-typography
-brief: As the visual representation of language, typography’s main task is to be clear.
+brief: "As the visual representation of language, typography’s main task is to be clear.
 Its style should never get in the way of that goal.
-But typography also has an important role as a layout component—with a powerful effect on the density and complexity of the design—and on the user’s experience of that design.
+But typography also has an important role as a layout component—with a powerful effect on the density and complexity of the design—and on the user’s experience of that design."
+translationtype: Human Translation
+ms.sourcegitcommit: a4e9a90edd2aae9d2fd5d7bead948422d43dad59
+ms.openlocfilehash: 02d5149f945bb631e385e45a295fdfe08bd98fb0

 ---

 # Typografie für UWP-Apps